Akihiko-Fuji/Akihiko-Fuji/README.md

    - **Enlarging lenses**

 📌 These lenses do not have the useful feature of autofocus.
 On the contrary, **they do not have focus rings, or aperture control**, but I enjoy the challenge of shooting with them! 🎞️

+### 🛠️ **Make & Build**
+I love working with my hands and have a well-equipped workshop at home.
+I regularly engage in hands-on projects involving:

+Spray painting booth 🎨<BR>
+Milling machine for cutting metals 🔩<BR>
+Stationary soldering station for precision work 🔧<BR>
+Various other machining tools<BR>
+These tools help me enjoy building and making various projects as part of my creative process.<BR>

 ---